Report: Death toll in fire likely includes 50 more people

 The additional people lived in homes, retirement communities and nursing facilities in the towns of Magalia, Paradise and Concow, according to addresses on wrongful death claims filed as part of a legal case against Pacific Gas & Electric.
 The utility's equipment was blamed for starting the fire.

-Each claim was vetted by a medical expert and a lawyer, and claimants had to gather evidence showing the person would not lived if not for the fire.
+Each claim was vetted by a medical expert and a lawyer, and claimants had to gather evidence showing the person would not have died if not for the fire.
 Some claims were turned down, lawyers said, because the evidence would not necessarily stand in court.

 Attorneys said the online database used to record claims is not perfect, so the number may not be exact.

-Note: This story has been corrected to say claimants had to gather evidence showing the person would not have died if not for the fire, not that they would have lived.